 Oxford and Cambridge are also both close to the UK capital; London is about an hour on the train from Oxford, and slightly less from Cambridge.
 In terms of differences between the two locations, there’s a general consensus that Cambridge is a little prettier, while Oxford has a bit more going on – but of course this may depend on who you ask!

 Fees & living costs

 Both Oxford and Cambridge charge different tuition fees depending on whether students are from within the EU or not.
 The following table gives a rough overview of how much you can expect to pay per year, depending on your study level and nationality.
-Check the university websites for exact rates; there is significant variation in the amount charged for graduate courses, and for non-EU students on undergraduate courses, depending on the subject.
+Check the university websites for exact rates, and bear in mind that there is significant variation in the amount charged for postgraduate courses, and for non-EU students on undergraduate courses, depending on the subject.